matheusvtna/SSL-VAR-modeling/README.md

 ### RobotPacket
 The `RobotPacket` class represents a packet of data to be transmitted to the robot.
 It includes a `data` attribute that holds the packet's content as a string.

+## View
+The View in the system is implemented as a web user interface (WebUI).
+It provides an interactive interface for users to visualize and interact with the robot soccer game.
+The WebUI presents the game-related information, such as the positions of the ball, teammates, and opponents, using intuitive visualizations and user-friendly controls.
+It enables users to monitor the game progress, make strategic decisions, and observe the effects of their actions.

+## Controller
+The Controller in the system is designed using the Facade pattern.
+Acting as a central point of control, the Controller simplifies the interaction between the View and the underlying services and classes of the system.
+It encapsulates complex interactions and operations, providing a simplified interface for the View to communicate with the various components.
+The Facade pattern allows the View to delegate requests and commands to the Controller, which then coordinates the necessary actions and updates between the services, ensuring a streamlined and cohesive flow of information and functionality.

 Feel free to explore the AstahUML file and the provided classes to gain a deeper understanding of the system's architecture and the relationships between its components.